rishuriya/Jovian-Perspective/README.md

 - ### Brightness Correction

-    This allows the user to change the brightness in the image by using the given slider.
+    This allows the user to change the brightness of the image by using the given slider.

     ![image](https://user-images.githubusercontent.com/91690484/193458763-3e48b8e7-bd48-419f-b686-e5325f0c6593.png)